Rock Radio Heaven (M)

 Also known as: Ken Matts (WRAW), Gary Smith (at WFEC)

-Stations: WRAW Reading, Pa., WFEC Harrisburg, Pa., WIBG Philadelphia, KYW, WCAU-TV Philadelphia, WITI-TV Milwaukee, KGO-TV San Francisco, WCIX-TV Miami, WMAR-TV Baltimore
+Stations: WRAW Reading, Pennsylvania, WFEC Harrisburg, Pennsylvania, WIBG Philadelphia, KYW, WCAU-TV Philadelphia, WITI-TV Milwaukee, KGO-TV San Francisco, WCIX-TV Miami, WMAR-TV Baltimore

 Notes: Started broadcasting career at WRAW in 1964.
 Won several AP Awards and an Emmy over his long career which ended in retirement in 1997.
-Died of throat cancer.
+Died at age 64 of throat cancer.

 BOB McADOREY

-Stations: CJCD Dawson Creek, B.C., CHVC Niagara Falls, Ont., CHUM, CHFI, CFTR Toronto, CFGM Richmond Hill, Ont., Global Television
+Stations: CJCD Dawson Creek, B.C., CHVC Niagara Falls, Ontario, CJOY Guelph, Ontario, CHUM, CHFI, CFTR Toronto, CFGM Richmond Hill, Ontario, Global Television

 ROGER McCALL